adocs2/invoice-generator/README.md

 # Invoice Generator Project

 This project is designed to generate invoices using Ruby 2.7.7 and Rails 7.0.8.
-It follows the B/CDD (Behavior/Component-Driven Development) methodology and utilizes the u-case gem.
+It follows the B/CDD (Business/Context Driven Development) methodology and utilizes the u-case gem.

 For more information, refer to the [blog post by serradura](https://serradura.github.io/pt-BR/blog/aprenda_bcdd_e_u-case/).

 ## Getting Started